TechnoBro03/BetterRaycasting/README.md

 # Better Raycasting
-A Minecraft datapack for better, customizable ray casting.
+A Minecraft datapack for more efficient, easy, and customizable ray casting.

 ## Features
 * More efficient than traditional methods.
-* Multiplayer friendly
+* Multiplayer friendly.
-* Detects entities and blocks
+* Very accurate block AND entity detection.
-* 4 customizable methods (start, block, entity, end).
-Customize them [here](https://github.com/TechnoBro03/BetterRaycasting/tree/main/data/raycasting/functions/hit).
+* 5 customizable methods. ```at_start, at_end, at_block, at_entity, at_step``` Customize them [here](https://github.com/TechnoBro03/BetterRaycasting/tree/main/data/raycasting/functions/custom).

-## Benchmarking Performance at 500 steps:
-* Other Method (Using marker and TP): 15ms Average, 23ms Max
-* This Method (Using positioned ^ ^ ^): 11ms Average, 19ms Max
-###
-Thats 36% faster on average!
+* Super easy to use!

 ## Installation
 * Click "Code" -> "Download ZIP".